OrenKGit/DSC180A-Q1Project/README.md

 A requirements.txt file is provided listing the necessary packages.

-## Reproducing Results
+## How to Run Locally / Reproduce Results

-Download and store the data as describe above.
+After pulling all provided code download and store the data as describe above.
+In a new virtual environment run pip install -r /path/to/requirements.txt.
 Run the Jupyter Notebook DSC180-A1.ipynb to reproduce results.